Jarrett: Solo Piano, Etc.

 May-July 1985 / ECM

 Disillusioned by a performing stint in the classical world (even though it was well received), Jarrett found himself in need of rejuvenation.
 So he holed up in his home studio and recorded lots of small pieces using earthy instrumentation - flutes, recorders, tablas, various percussion, along with piano, guitar, and other instruments.
-26 pieces made it to this double album: song-like, raga-like, prayer-like.
+26 pieces made it to this double album, song-like, raga-like, prayer-like.
 The music is primitive in the positive sense that genre and cellophane aren’t even remote considerations.
-Jarrett rediscovered his essence by being as direct as possible, and it was after the fact that he decided to make the private endeavor public, just to have a “document of the state” out in the world.
+Jarrett rediscovered his essence in a most private, direct manner, and it was after the fact that he decided to make the endeavor public, just to have a “document of the state” out in the world.

 Dark Intervals